influxdata/docs-v2/content/influxdb/v1/concepts/glossary.md

 ## values per second

-The preferred measurement of the rate at which data are persisted to InfluxDB.
+The preferred measurement of the rate at which data is persisted to InfluxDB.
 Write speeds are generally quoted in values per second.

 To calculate the values per second rate, multiply the number of points written per second by the number of values stored per point.
 For example, if the points have four fields each, and a batch of 5000 points is written 10 times per second, then the values per second rate is `4 field values per point * 5000 points per batch * 10 batches per second = 200,000 values per second`.